phax/ph-oton/docs/README.md

   `*ManagerJDBC` constructors take a table name customizer (`Function <String, String>`); if your application prefixes or renames tables, adapt the scripts accordingly.
+* **Only the MySQL and the PostgreSQL scripts have been executed as they stand** - V1, V2 and V3 were run in that order against a MySQL 9.6 and a PostgreSQL 18 container, and the resulting column definitions were verified.
-* **These scripts have not been executed as they stand** - they were derived from the SQL statements in `ph-oton-jdbc` and cross checked against the phoss-SMP schema (see below), but the exact files in this folder were never run against a live database.
+  The DB2, Oracle and SQL Server scripts were derived from the SQL statements in `ph-oton-jdbc` and cross checked against the phoss-SMP schema (see below), but they were never run against a live database.
 Please review them before applying them to a production system.

 ## Cross check against phoss-SMP